Sebo-the-tramp/tinygsplat/README.md

 # TinySplat

+A simple implementation of Gaussian splatting with [tinygrad](https://github.com/tinygrad/tinygrad).
+It is functional for now, but I am trying to add more functionalities such as densification and pruning.
+One day I might be cracked enough to get the 3D as well and maybe write some CUDA kernels/

 ![](./assets/output_tinygrad_no_densification.png)

 This repository is the collection of different training script (mostly notebooks) to train simple Gaussians splats from 2D images for 2 reasons: